liweitianux/fg21sim/README.rst

    $ make venv
    $ . ./venv/bin/activate

-   Check to make sure this virtual environment is active and the default ``python3`` and ``pip3`` is pointed to the virtual environment.
+   Check to make sure that this virtual environment is activated so that the default ``python3`` and ``pip3`` is pointed to the virtual environment.

 4. Install this ``fg21sim`` package to the virtual environment::